 Find out more about the regulation of our industry here.

-The Irish Retired Greyhound Trust (IRGT) was established by the GRI in 1997 and is celebrating 21 years in 2018.
+The Irish Retired Greyhound Trust (IRGT) was established by the GRI in 1997 and celebrated 21 years in 2018.
 The charity (Charity Number: 20034849) is jointly funded together with contributions from greyhound owners through race winnings.
 They work to rehome greyhounds after retirement and promotion of greyhounds as domestic pets.

 Many retired Greyhounds are rehomed throughout Ireland, Europe and North America through charities supported by the IRGT.